smil-thakur/global-agent-hackathon-may-2025/submissions/Clippy/README.md

 ## 🎯 Vision

-We’re building the next-gen AI-powered Spotlight for your desktop – a hybrid between a blazing-fast search tool and a context-aware assistant.
+We're building the next-gen AI-powered Spotlight for your desktop – a hybrid between a blazing-fast search tool and a context-aware assistant.
 This is just the beginning.
 In the future, ClippyAI will include:

 - 🔊 **TTS Summarization of Documents**: Provide audio summaries of documents for accessibility and convenience.
 - 🧠 **Local Memory for Smarter Interactions**: Enhance context retention for more personalized and efficient responses.